 AHG Chapters bring herbal communities together to share their love of herbs, and to provide support for the important work of clinical herbalism all over the country.
 Each chapter is unique, reflecting the needs and interests of their community.
 Check this list to see if there is chapter in your area.
 When contacting chapters, keep in mind that they are kept afloat by volunteer efforts so it may be a week or longer before you receive a reply.

-No chapter in your area?
-Why not start one?
-Local chapters operate under the non-profit umbrella of the American Herbalists Guild to further the organization’s mission.
-We can help you organize a chapter!
-To get started, download and read a copy of Guidelines for Starting a Chapter.
-Then contact Karena Stroh, AHG Chapter Coordinator, at firstname.lastname@example.org.
+No chapter in your geographical area or area of interest?
+Why not start one!
+Local and Interest chapters operate under the non-profit umbrella of the American Herbalists Guild to further the organization’s mission.
+Please contact firstname.lastname@example.org with any questions.

 New Jersey, Northern (Warren County)

-The New Jersey Chapter meets the 3rd Wednesday of the month at Herbally Yours in Changewater, NJ which is located in Warren County.
-Our programs are focused on education & support for practitioners.
-Monthly meetings include discussions on specific topics along with case histories, presentations by individual member, and occasional herb walks to visit the plants.
-For details, contact Kerry Adams at firstname.lastname@example.org or 908-689-6140.
+The Northern New Jersey Chapter meets monthly on the 3rd Wednesday of month.
+The months of March, June, September, and December are open to all, with the other months open to individuals who have a minimum of 2 years of formal herbal training, or the equivalent.
+The meetings are currently online until we can once again meet in person at Herbally Yours in Changewater, NJ (which is located in Warren County just outside the town of Washington).
+Our programs are focused on education and support for herbal practitioners.
+Meetings include discussions on specific topics along with case histories, presentations by individual members, and occasional herb walks to visit the plants.
+For details, contact Kerry Adams at email@example.com or Jennifer O’Hagan at firstname.lastname@example.org.

 New York (Long Island)